Tasty Recipes for the Home Cook

 2. Transfer the yeast mixture to the stand mixer bowl if kneading by machine and a regular mixing bowl if kneading by hand.
 Add butter, sugar, salt, and 6 1/2 cups of flour in increments (3 1/4 cups for a half recipe).
 Stir with a wooden spoon or by hand until the mixture becomes a shaggy dough.
 Then it’s time to knead.

 3. Kneading by stand mixer: Place the bowl onto the stand mixer fitted with a dough hook attachment.
 Start with the mixer on low.
-After 1 minute of mixing, if the dough does not start to clear the side of the bowl, add a couple tablespoons of flour at a time until it starts to pull away from the sides.
+After 1 minute of mixing, if the dough does not start to clear the side of the bowl, add a couple of tablespoons of flour at a time until it starts to pull away from the sides.
 Allow the flour to incorporate before adding more.
-You should need to add the max of one cup.
+You should need to add a max of one cup.
 My stand mixer requires dough to be kneaded on low (speed 2).
-If your stand mixer does not not have the low speed restriction, increase to medium a this point.
+If your stand mixer does not have the low speed restriction, increase it to medium a this point.
 Knead for 6 to 8 minutes total, or until the dough becomes smooth, elastic, and springs back when poked.
-If poking leaves a indentation in the dough, it needs more kneading.
+If poking leaves an indentation in the dough, it needs more kneading.
 (See Note ** below.)

 4. Kneading by hand: Turn the dough onto a floured work surface.
 Lightly flour the top of the dough.
 Gather into an oval mass with the pointy ends at 12 o’clock and 6 o’clock.
 Fold the 12 o’clock end over to the 6 o’clock end (using a plastic bench scraper would help if the dough is overly sticky).
 Using the heel of your hand, press on the lower end of the dough with a downward and forward motion.
 Turn the dough a quarter turn.
 Fold the 12 o’clock end over to the 6 o’clock end again.
 Then repeat pressing downward and away from you.
 Continue to kneading in this manner for 8-10 minutes.
 As you continue to knead, add a small amount of flour, as needed, if the dough feels too wet and sticky.
-The max amount you might need to add is 1 cup total.
+The maximum amount you might need to add is 1 cup in total.
 The dough is properly kneaded when it becomes smooth, elastic, and springs back when poked.
-If poking leaves a indentation in the dough, it needs more kneading.
+If poking leaves an indentation in the dough, it needs more kneading.
 (See Note ** below.)

 5. Fermentation (1st rise)

-6. Transfer the dough into a generously large greased bowl.
+6. Transfer the dough to a generously large greased bowl.
 Turn the dough around to coat with oil.
 Cover with a damp towel or plastic wrap.
 Allow to rest and double in size at room temperature for approximately 1 hour if using rapid rise yeast and 2 hours for active dry yeast.

 7. To shape dough: